-According to different sources, there are only seven (or six, five, 20, 36… or three or one) basic plots (or themes) in all of literature.
+According to different sources, there are only seven (or six, five, 20, 36… or three or one) basic plots (or themes or stories) in all of literature.
 Here they are:

 Seven basic plots in fiction